chatnoir-eu/chatnoir-resiliparse/README.md

 Another small warning: Calling either of these two methods will create an in-memory copy of the remaining record stream to preserve its contents for further processing (that's why verifying the HTTP payload digest after verifying the block digest worked in the first place).
 If your records are very large, you need to ensure that they fit entirely into memory (e.g. by checking `record.content_length`).

 ## Command Line Interface (CLI)
-Besides the Python API, FastWARC also provides a command line interface via the `fastwarc` command:
+Besides the Python API, FastWARC also provides a command line interface with the `fastwarc` command:
 ```bash
 $ fastwarc --help
 Usage: fastwarc [OPTIONS] COMMAND [ARGS]...